 WhatsApp

-Limay River Half Day
+Half Days Limay River

 $400/ Boat For 1 Angler / 420 For 2 Anglers

-Experience fly fishing on the iconic Limay River, known for its powerful trout and diverse waters.
+Experience fishing on the iconic Limay River, known for its powerful trout and diverse waters.
 Perfect for beginners and seasoned anglers alike, this trip includes all gear, snacks, drinks, and transfers.

 Price: $400

-What’s Included
+What’s included:

-• Fishing Gear (rods, flies, and wading gear if needed).
+• Fishing gear (rods, flies, and wading gear if needed).

 • Refreshments (water, soft drinks, and beer).

-• 1 Bilingual Guide per Boat for 2 passengers.
+• 1 bilingual guide per boat for 2 passengers.

-• Private accesses in the river.
+• Private access to the river.

 • Gratuities